OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Connecting-to-Wifi-Networks.md

 <!-- // explanation of how wifimanager works (can have many configured networks, and it will connect to the available ) -->

 The Omega's network manager works by checking all configured networks, and connecting to the available network with the highest priority.
-The WiFi tab in the Settings App gives you a nice visual representation of what that looks like.
+The WiFi tab in the Settings App gives you a nice visual representation of what your network configurations look like.

 Click on the WiFi settings tab to edit your network connections.